biomejs/biome/website/src/content/blog/roadmap-2024.md

 #### Project analysis and dependency resolution

-We will provide lint rules that can read the manifest, detect errors such as invalid licenses.
+We will provide lint rules to read the manifest and detect errors such as invalid licenses.

 With project resolution, we will be able to provide more lint rules, some of which will be able to detect unused modules.

-With dependency resolution, we will be able to provide to - for example - detect dependencies that aren't used inside a project.
+With dependency resolution, we can - for example - detect dependencies that aren't used inside a project.

 With this infrastructure, our LSP is going to be more powerful and provide more features, for example:
 - rename variables across a project;